SalishSeaCast/docs/storm_surges/tools.rst

 Long Period Constituents
 ~~~~~~~~~~~~~~~~~~~~~~~~

 In a harmonic analysis, long period constituents (Sa, Ssa, etc) in this region are often contaminated by non-tidal energy due to seasonal meteoroligcal events.
 We would like to represent this seasonal variability in our residual forcing.
-As such, we do not include long period constitents in our tidal predictions.
+As such, we do not include long period constituents in our tidal predictions.

 Constituents with low signal to noise ratio
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~